codeceptjs/codeceptjs-resemblehelper/README.md

 I.download("AccessKeyId", "secretAccessKey", "region", "bucketName", "baseImage");
 ```
 You will need to store these base images inside a folder named base inside the bucket.
+Make sure to give correct file type extensions to both the `I.upload` and `I.download` methods.